OBj56/OBj56/README.md

 ## Contact

-- Send me a message on Telegram: abnhndfh
+- Send me a message on Discord: arsamh
 -  Open to collaboration on AI/ML projects, systems design, or application development
 -  Available upon request: resume/CV, project documentation, and code samples